SafariShare/weplan-expo/README.md

 # WeplanSDK for Expo

-Weplan SDK for managed expo applications
+Weplan SDK for managed expo applications.
+This SDK will work with Expo 42 or greater

 ## Usage